Theory on variational high-dimensional tensor networks: Statistical properties of the random high-dimensional tensor-network states

 This lemma implies that $\mathcal{A}[\vec{\sigma}]$ exponentially decays with the area and the upper perimeter.
 The partition function can be upper bounded by:

 where we set the number of toric polyominoes with area $m$ and upper perimeter $n$ as $\widetilde{D}_{m,n}$.
 A toric polyomino is very similar to a plane polyomino except it lies on a torus with periodic boundary.
 We can simply embed a plane polyomino $\vec{\tau}$ to the torus by mapping each $(x, y)\in \vec{\tau}$ to $(x\% L, y\% L)\in \mathbb{Z}_L\times \mathbb{Z}_L$.
 The resulting shape is a toric polyomino.
-Therefore, the number of plane polyominoes and toric polyominoes with the same area and upper perimeters are roughly to be the same.
-In Appendix~\ref{proof_theorem1}, We propose a bridge transformation to make the intuition rigorous.
+Therefore, the number of plane polyominoes and that of toric polyominoes with the same area and upper perimeters are roughly the same.
+In Appendix~\ref{proof_theorem1}, We propose a bridge transformation to make this intuition rigorous.
 In short, we can write the summation in Eq.~(\ref{partition_upperbound}) as:

 where the area of any toric polyomino is at least $L$, and $\text{poly}(L)$ is a coefficient brought by the bridge transformation. $\eta\in (0, 1)$ is a constant such that $G(q_a/\eta, p_u)$ converges to a finite value.
 For $d, D\ge 2$, we can choose $\eta=25/26<0.97$, therefore $Z\leq 1 + O(0.97^L)$.
-Remark that although the decay factor approaches $1$, with a large enough system size, the fluctuation of the norm can still be suppressed exponentially.
-Theorem~\ref{theorem:normalized} indicates that we can prove other concentration results without regarding the normalization factor.
+Then, we can implement the Chebyshev's inequality~\cite{Tchebichef1867Des} to bound the fluctuation of the norm of random tensor network states.
+In the appendix we propose a reflection trick that can improve the bound from $0.97$ to $0.7$.
+We remark that with a large enough system size, the fluctuation of the norm can be suppressed exponentially.
+Theorem~\ref{theorem:normalized} indicates that we can compute other statistical properties of the random tensor network states without considering the normalization factor.